Adding and Subtracting Positive and Negative Numbers using the Number Line

 Therefore, we have –1 + (–6) = –7.

-Steps on How to Subtract Numbers on the Number Line
+II.
+Steps on how to Subtract Numbers by Converting to Addition on the Number Line

-To subtract numbers on the number line is very similar to what you have learned in adding numbers.
+The process of subtracting numbers is very similar to adding numbers with a very slight “twist”.
 The trick is to change the operation from subtraction to addition, then switch the sign of the number that follows it.

 In other words, to “subtract” means to “add its opposite“.